What AcidTest Will Not Accept

 • "Can you publish that this person is fake?"

-• "I need an official document proving this"
+• "I need an official document proving this for legal proceedings"

-AcidTest produces reports for the requester's private use.
+AcidTest produces analysis for the requester's private use.
 Reports are not designed for legal proceedings, public disputes, or third-party presentation.

 Why these boundaries exist